bytenik/Seq.App.Slack/README.md

  5. Configure the app instance, providing the webhook URL

 Consult the Seq documentation for further information about [installing Seq apps](https://docs.datalust.co/docs/installing-seq-apps).

+For more information see [Notifying with Slack ](https://docs.datalust.co/docs/slack-notifications).